GunaPalanivel/FinFlow-FinancialFlow/README.md

 - Retrieves bank details from the Appwrite Bank Collection.
 - Updates transaction history for transparency and accountability.

+## How to Contribute

+Contributions are welcome!
+If you want to contribute to this project, follow these steps:

+1. Fork the repository
+2. Create a new branch: `git checkout -b feature/new-feature`
+3. Make your changes and commit them: `git commit -m` 'Add new feature'.
+4. Push to the branch: `git push origin feature/new-feature`.
+5. Submit a pull request.

 ## Conclusion

 By leveraging Appwrite, Dwolla, and Plaid integrations, the application offers users a robust platform for user account management, payment processing, and financial transactions.
 The seamless integration of these services ensures a secure, efficient, and user-friendly experience for managing finances within the application.

+## License

+This project is licensed under the [MIT License](LICENSE)

 ---